cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V6.md

 - `AsyncLocalDatabase` => `LocalDatabase`
 - `ALSGetItemOptions` => `LSGetItemOptions`

-In most cases, you're probably only using the first one.
+In most cases, you are probably only using the first one.

 ## No more `NgModule`

 `LocalStorageModule` is no longer needed and so it is removed.
 Services are provided directly when injected in Angular >=6.

 Just **delete the `LocalStorageModule` import in your `AppModule`**.